5 Quick Pinterest Tips To Immediately Improve Your Blog Traffic

 Like mentioned above, Pinterest is a visual search engine.
 You want to make sure that you’re letting Pinterest (and your future readers) know what your images are about by completing your pin descriptions.
+One of the most important Pinterest tips I’m sharing today – complete your pin descriptions!
 You should write 3-5 sentences that include your keywords in addition to a few hashtags for every pin you post.

 In the example below, you can see that I’ve included a robust description about my pin.
 It lets readers know if they click through, they’ll find “quotes to get you through a deployment”, “love quotes about military relationships and military life” and “love quotes for military couples”.
 I’ve also added some relevant hashtags like #militaryspouse #deployment #lovequotes.

 This description helps Pinterest figure out what my pin is about and is way more compelling to a future reader (making it more likely that they’ll click through) than if I had just uploaded the photo with no additional details.

 Speaking of additional details, you want to make sure that you’re using keywords to get you the most exposure possible; this means using keywords in not only your pin descriptions but also your board descriptions and your profile.
 We just went over how to use keywords in your pin description but below I’ll include some examples of other places you should be including your keywords.

 Much like a pin description, each board you create will also have a board description.
 This description helps Pinterest categorize the content included.
 Here are a few examples of some of my different boards.
 You can see that each board has a couple sentences that describe what’s included on the board and relevant hashtags.